Jack Edwards (American politician): Awards

 In 1987, Edwards was named Alabama's Volunteer Industrial Developer of the Year.
 In 1985, he was inducted into the Alabama Academy of Honor.
 In 1987, he was named Mobilian of the Year.
 In 2005, he was inducted into the Hall of Fame of the University of Alabama's College of Communications and Information Sciences.

 Death

-Edwards died of pancreatic cancer at his home in Fairhope, Alabama, on September 27, 2019, seven days after his 91st birthday.
+Edwards died of pancreatic cancer at his home in Fairhope, Alabama, on September 27, 2019, one week after his 91st birthday.
 Alabama governor Kay Ivey said Edwards "served his state and nation with the highest degree of integrity" and said flags at the Alabama State Capitol would be flown at half-staff in his honor.

 A statement released by Edwards' family quoted him as having said "My hope is that my great grandchildren will grow up in a country where civility will have been returned to common discourse and to the efforts to solve the country’s problems."